mattbellis/PHYS-3330/raw-content/lab8-raw.md

 ### Prelab Question {#sec:6.2}

-1. What is the value of the input impedance of the second stage?
+1. What is the input impedance of the second stage when no load is attached, and what is it when a load of $8\ \Omega$ is attached?

 2. The output impedance of the second stage depends on the impedance connected to the base.
 In this case, the output impedance of the first stage will be the impedance leading into the base.
-Calculate the output impedance of the circuit.
+Calculate the output impedance of the whole circuit.

 3. Calculate the fraction of the output will make it to an $8\ \Omega$ load.

-4. What is the gain of this circuit?
+4. What is the output voltage when the input is $1\text{ V}$ amplitude?
+Consider both the voltage gain and the transfer function you calculated above.

 ## Lab activities